Get insider access

 1. Best 2-In-1 Laptop

 If you prefer a PC tablet with a detachable keyboard, the Microsoft Surface Pro 8 (2021) is the one to get.
-This form factor lets you detach the keyboard to make the device easier to hold as a tablet, and it's also handy when you don't have a lot of space, like on a kitchen counter or airplane.
-The downside is that it makes the device harder to use on a lap because most of the weight is in the display, increasing the chance the device will tip over.
-Also, the type cover keyboard can be unstable.
-This tablet PC has a sharp 120Hz display, but unlike the ASUS, it's an IPS panel, meaning blacks won't look as deep.
+This form factor allows you to use the device as a tablet, which is handy when you don't have a lot of space; however, since most of the weight is in the display, it's harder to use it on your lap like a conventional laptop.
+This tablet PC has a sharp 120Hz display, but unlike the HP, it's an IPS panel, meaning blacks won't look as deep.
 Also, it has a more limited port selection and an older, slower Intel 11th Gen CPU.
 There's a newer Surface Pro 9, which you might also want to consider.
 It's basically the same device but with faster Intel 12th Gen CPUs.
 See the Surface Pro 9 on Amazon here.

 See our review